 It is a natural behaviour to write to support while experiencing problems.
 Thus, display your system status in as many relevant locations as possible.
 Give people all the necessary information about the outage even before they will ask for it.
 Place the widget with recent information on your support page or in the website footer.
 This should reduce tickets connected with the status of your systems.

-StatusHub provides 2 types of widgets to embed status monitoring in your app or website.
+StatusHub incident management software provides 2 types of widgets to embed status monitoring in your app or website.
 A longer one with more information can be placed within a page such as in a sidebar of a contact form.
 The minimal version is perfect for the footer.
-The simple traffic light design will communicate issues and downtime to users at a glance.
+The simple traffic light design will communicate issues and downtime of services to your users at a glance.
 Here is an example of our customer Domain Group, who has the longer widget on the support page and has a link to their status page in the footer:

 2. Welcome Email

 Include a line about your status page in the welcome email for your new customers.
-Along with other tips about your product suggest visiting your status page in case they ever experience problems with your service.
+Along with other tips about your product, suggest visiting your status page in case they ever experience problems with your service.
 Also, send an email announcement to your current customers.
 Include a call-to-action to subscribe to receive notifications about services of their choice.
+This helps to communicate with customers proactively.

 3. Subscribe your customers